severianovillarruel/singlecell-brim-demo/README.md

-# Single-cell Analysis Demo (BRIM-Inspired)
+# Revealing cell populations driving resistance in melanoma

 ## Background & Slide Deck

-This demo is based on my BRIM single-cell RNA-seq analysis project, which I presented at internal research meetings.
+This demo is based on my targeted single-cell RNA-seq analysis project, which I presented at internal research meetings.
 The original study analyzed **clinical trial data** from melanoma patients treated with BRAF inhibitors and integrated it with public single-cell reference datasets.